AustralianBioCommons/how-to-guides/genome_assembly/assembly_qc.md

 ---
 title: Assess the quality of your genome assembly
 contributors: [Kate Farquharson, Johan Gustafsson, Gareth Price, Simon Tang]
+description: Once a genome has been assembled it is important to assess the quality of the assembly, and in the first instance, this quality control (QC) can be achieved using the workflow described here
+affiliations: [Bioplatforms Australia, Galaxy Australia, Australian BioCommons]
 ---

 {% include callout.html type="warning" content="this guide is still in development." %}